 - What kinds of problems your target customers or audience are experiencing.

 - And a lot more.

-Once you've familiarized yourself with GummySearch, you might put all marketing efforts into Reddit.
+Once you've familiarized yourself with GummySearch, you should see many opportunities for marketing on Reddit.

 It is possible you have never heard of the People Also Ask tool by Frase.
 It's understandable as the company doesn't heavily promote this great new SEO tool.
 Perhaps you've never heard of Frase.
 I recommend you take a good look at both the free and paid software.
 Frase's suite of SEO tools is key to the success of my content websites and marketing company.